Skip to content

 Anatomy

-Eden Treaty will transform all existing paths to object-like representation, that can be described as:
+Eden Treaty will transform all existing paths to an object-like representation that can be described as:

 typescript